-

 Unlike certain other elements and micronutrients, our body is not able to hold onto zinc for a rainy day.
 The FDA guidelines for recommended daily intake are pictured below.
 Although we are focusing on the skin and immune aspects of zinc for this article, daily zinc is vital for hundreds of functions in our body.
 For pregnant mamas, zinc is needed for the normal growth and development of the baby in utero, and deficiency can cause severe birth defects.
 For kids, zinc is key for normal growth and a deficiency will lead to significant growth retardation in addition to loss of appetite, impaired immune function, hair loss, diarrhea, delayed sexual maturation, impotence, hypogonadism in males, and eye and skin lesions, weight loss, delayed healing of wounds, taste abnormalities, and mental lethargy.
 Wow, go zinc

-3. a whopping 1/3 of the world population suffers from zinc insufficiency
+3. A whopping 1/3 of the world population suffers from zinc insufficiency

 Yes, zinc insufficiency is much more common than you think.
 Although rates of insufficiency are highest in sub-saharan Africa, the United States is not spared from the problem.
 Given that we are unable to store zinc in our bodies, we must take in adequate amounts in our food or in a supplement.
 The image below shows the top ten foods high in zinc.